yhunter-ru/yamaps/trunk/readme.txt

 * yamap scrollzoom - Scrollwheel zoom lock (scrollzoom="0" for lock)
 * yamap type - Map type (yandex#map, yandex#satellite, yandex#hybrid)
 * yamap controls - Map controls separated by a semicolon (typeSelector;zoomControl;searchControl;routeEditor;trafficControl;fullscreenControl;geolocationControl)
+* yamap container - ID of the existing block in the WP template.
+The map will be placed in the block with this ID.
+The new block in the content will not be created.

 * yaplacemark coord - Placemark coordinates
 * yaplacemark icon - Placemark icon
 * yaplacemark color - Marker color
 * yaplacemark name - Placemark hint or content
+* yaplacemark url - Linked URL or post with ID will be opened by click on the placemark

 * You can insert multiple placemark codes inside the maps's shortcode.